codeandwork/courses/courses/cs/sqlAdvancedQueries.md

 ## SET vs SELECT for setting values to variables
 * SET is the ANSI standard for variable assignment, SELECT is not
 * SET can only assign one variable at a time, SELECT can make multiple assignments at once
 * If assigning from a query, SET can only assign a scalar value.
 If the query returns multiple values/rows then SET will raise an error.
 SELECT will assign one of the values to the variable and hide the fact that multiple values were returned
 * When assigning from a query if there is no value returned then SET will assign NULL, where SELECT will not make the assignment at all (so the variable will not be changed from its previous value)
 * As far as speed differences - there are no direct differences between SET and SELECT.
 However SELECT's ability to make multiple assignments in one shot does give it a slight speed advantage over SET.

 ## Temporary tables
-Can be used as a workspace for intermediate results They can be
+Can be used as a workspace for intermediate results.

+They can be
 * Local temporary tables (starting with #)
 * Global temporary tables (starting with ##)
 * Table variables (starting with @)
 * Other (not in our lesson's scope)

 ## TABLE Variables